arielgee/Lizard/.misc/tasks.md

 * when example.html is width:7000px the Highlighted-overlay is not all the way to the right
 * ctrl+s saves the rule's details
 * indication color depend on the body's color? contrast? or maybe box-shadow?
+* some indication that a page has alterations (optional)	=> NO
+* show/hide indication depending of result of actions (if the querySelector(m_cssSelector) did not found an element)
+* jumpTo issues: m_elmHighlighted: need to change it somehow when its dark and there is no difference of colors with the overlay (mida	)
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!

 ## To-Do
 --------------
-* some indication that a page has alterations (optional)
-* show/hide indication depending of result of actions (if the querySelector(m_cssSelector) did not found an element)
-* jumpTo issues: m_elmHighlighted: need to change it somehow when its dark and there is no difference of colors with the overlay (mida	)
+* disable extention from browserAction contextMenu ?
 * arguments.callee.name for function name
 * indexedDB
 	* v59 - not working